Rkil3/Rkil3.github.io/README.md

 | gnd | Short End |
 | VU(5v) | Long End |

+Here we use the two small breadboards to put each in the front and back part of the body.
+For the front part, the wnite LED's will be connected making them head lights.
+The back breadboard will have the red LED's for brake lights.

 ## Step 10

 Lastly, we run the code main.cpp located on rkil3.github.io repository.
 Make sure to have all libraries imported.